 - The duration of the event is unlimited.

-- You can create events transmitted by multiple cameras at the same time and also a 360-degree live stream.
+- The live dashboard or live control room allows for the monitoring of statistics and streaming quality.
+You can create events transmitted by multiple cameras at the same time and also a 360-degree live stream.

-On24 was created specifically for webinars.
+The platform On24 was specifically created for webinars.
 This is an integrated platform, which does much more than live streaming:

 - analyze your audience’s behavior